-Prescott College seeks to support every student’s success.
-Every student admitted into the college is considered for a diversity of scholarships based on considerations such as academic excellence, financial need, field of study, school activities, leadership, and community service.
+Prescott College seeks to support every student’s success, so all are considered for a range of scholarships based on such considerations as academic excellence, financial need, field of study, school activities, leadership, and community service.

-The Freedom Education scholarship annually provides full-tuition aid to an undocumented student.
+- The Freedom Education scholarship annually provides full-tuition aid to an undocumented student.

-The Early Childhood Workforce scholarship supports students working in the early childhood education field in Arizona who wish to earn a Bachelor’s degree in Early Childhood Education, Early Childhood Special Education, or Early Childhood Management.
+- The Early Childhood Workforce scholarship supports students working in the early childhood education field in Arizona who wish to earn a Bachelor’s degree in Early Childhood Education, Early Childhood Special Education, or Early Childhood Management.

-The Arizona Teaching Intern scholarship supports students to become certified to teach in Arizona.
+- The Arizona Teaching Intern scholarship supports students to become certified to teach in Arizona.